 What we have here in

-Psalm 74 is a prophetic window that is opened
+Psalm 74 is a prophetic window opened

 to us living here today in the 21st

-century allowing us to see into the future
+century, and allows us to see into the future

 time of the Great Tribulation when the